eufossa/symfony-hackathon-2019/achievements/serializer.md

 ## Properties extraction - Merged

 A new extension point was provided to be able to extract properties from an object (and not only for a class).
-This is needed in order to implement future behaviour that need the data of the object to filter the property list.
+This is needed in order to implement future behaviour that needs the data of the object to filter the property list.

 A default implementation using the `PropertyListExtractorInterface` was provided.